 The model divides the economy into two broad sectors, the ‘broader economy’ or sector b and the ‘job-guarantee sector’ or sector j.
 Sector b covers all economic activity other than production undertaken specifically by job-guarantee workers.
 It includes as sub-sectors the domestic private sector, the external sector and all parts of the domestic public sector that are not directly engaged in job-guarantee employment.
 It is supposed that plant, equipment and materials used by sector j are supplied by the broader economy.
+(For simplicity, it is supposed that all inputs are purchased domestically.)
 Similarly, public administration of the job guarantee is regarded as activity of the broader economy.

 The government’s spending on the job guarantee (Gj) is a variable proportion of total income (and output) Y such that Gj = jY.
 A large fraction ϕ of this spending is on the wages of job-guarantee workers while the remaining small fraction 1 – ϕ is on plant, equipment, materials and public administration of the program.
 Sector j output is evaluated as the wages paid to job-guarantee workers: Yj = ϕGj = ϕjY.
 All other income is generated by the broader economy: Yb = (1 – ϕj)Y. This makes the sectoral income shares ϕj and 1 – ϕj, which vary whenever j varies.
 For simplicity, ϕ is taken to be constant.